2022 Ford Maverick vs. Hyundai Santa Cruz: Spec Battle

 Ford Maverick vs. Hyundai Santa Cruz: Towing capacities

-These trucks might be little, but the Ford Maverick and Hyundai Santa Cruz are also mighty.
+These trucks might be small, but the Ford Maverick and 2022 Hyundai Santa Cruz are also mighty.
 MotorTrend says that the Maverick has a max payload of 1,500 pounds.
 The Santa Cruz came in a bit higher at 1,748, but Hyundai has also modified that number a few times so far.

 The payload is the combined weight of passengers and cargo, different from the regular towing number.
 Hyundai noted that the Santa Cruz is only rated to carry 660 pounds in the truck’s bed.
-Ford did not specify how much the Maverick can carry.
+Ford did not specify how much the Maverick could carry.
 This isn’t unusual for automakers to omit giving this specific number out.

 Size differences: Ford Maverick and Hyundai Santa Cruz

-The Maverick truck bed is 54.4 inches long, compared to the Hyundai Santa Cruz bed that is 52.1 inches.
+The Maverick truck bed is 54.4 inches long, compared to the Hyundai Santa Cruz bed, that is 52.1 inches.
 Both truck beds allow for owners to fit a full 4×8 piece of plywood down.
 The Ford truck has an optional storage area on one side, while the Hyundai comes standard with two.
 It also has a lockable area under the trunk for safekeeping.

 Fuel economy, engine options, and transmissions

 The Santa Cruz has two gasoline options for the engine, but it comes in front-wheel-drive or all-wheel drive.
 This truck gets an EPA-estimated 21 mpg in the city, 26-27 mpg on the highway, and 23 mpg combined.
 The all-wheel drive option comes with a turbocharged engine getting 19 mpg in the city, 27 mpg on the highway, and 22 mpg combined.
 This means the trucks are pretty evenly matched for fuel economy.